German police detain teen following rape in Ruhrgebiet | DW | 08.07.2019

+Given the severity of the current charges and two previous reports for sexual harassment, police have imprisoned the boy pre-emptively.

+Three 14-year-olds and two 12-year-olds were taken into custody in the Ruhr city of Mülheim on Friday on suspicion of rape after residents reported a "grave sexual crime" to police.
+All five suspects are of Bulgarian nationality, German media reported.

-"Appropriate measures are being prepared," the regional government in Düsseldorf announced on Monday.
+"Appropriate measures are being prepared," the regional government in Düsseldorf said on Monday.
 The authorities cited concerns about fellow students as a reason for detaining the youth.

 Police later discovered that the group consisted of five boys.
 The woman was treated in a hospital.